OpenVidu/openvidu-tutorials/openvidu-js-node/README.md

 	}
 	```

-	`server.js` at `/api-login/login` checks the params are correct and if so sets an active session for the newly logged user (adding a _loggedUser_ attribute with its username in the _req.session_ object):
+	`server.js` at `/api-login/login` checks the params are correct and if so sets an active session for the newly logged user (adding a _loggedUser_ property with its username in the _req.session_ object):

 	```javascript
 	app.post('/api-login/login', function (req, res) {